salvatorecorsaro/FULLSTACK-E-COMMERCE-HORAETU/README.md

 ##Instructions for local deploy:

-For a fast test local it's possible to just mount the front service by downloading the angular project and make it run locally on port 4200. ( command: ng serve) this way it will automatically connect to the database and the other services on the cloud.
+- For a fast test local it's possible to just mount the front service by downloading the angular project and make it run locally on port 4200. ( command: ng serve) this way it will automatically connect to the database and the other services on the cloud.

+- If you want to deploy all the project locally:
+- You can use the script I provided in order to download all the folders from their git repository.
+- Then you will have to set you the path accordinly to where you decide to host the services.
+- you will have to populate the dbs with the script provided and insert custom database credential on the app properties in order to proceed.